top of page

 Ensures development proposals respond intelligently to their context while remaining compliant with planning policy.

-The examples demonstrate the analytical methods used to inform landscape design strategies and guide sensitive integration of development within the landscape.
+The examples demonstrate the analytical methods used to inform landscape design strategies & guide sensitive integration of development within the landscape.

 LANDSCAPE FEASIBILITY & RISK ASSESSMENT

 The examples presented illustrate elements of a landscape feasibility review prepared to inform early development discussions.
-The work involved identifying key environmental constraints, landscape opportunities and potential strategies that could support a viable and context-sensitive design approach.
+The work involved identifying key environmental constraints, landscape opportunities & potential strategies that could support a viable & context-sensitive design approach.

-Although the specific project location is confidential, these examples demonstrate how landscape feasibility analysis can help guide site planning, highlight environmental considerations and support informed decision-making during the early stages of project development.
+Although the specific project location is confidential, these examples demonstrate how landscape feasibility analysis can help guide site planning, highlight environmental considerations & support informed decision-making during the early stages of project development.

 Preliminary Concept Testing

-Develop schematic design options aligned with landscape constraints and opportunities.
+Develop schematic design options aligned with landscape constraints & opportunities.

 Technical & Regulatory Review

-Assess planning policy compliance, environmental impact, biodiversity net gain (BNG) requirements, and drainage solutions.
+Assess planning policy compliance, environmental impact, Biodiversity Net Gain (BNG) requirements & drainage

 Economic & Practical Assessment